 Speak with a travel clinic doctor or nurse if you:

-- have a history of a life-threatening reaction to a previous dose of cholera vaccine, or any component of the vaccine including saccharin; or
+- Have had a life-threatening reaction to a previous dose of cholera vaccine, or any component of the vaccine including saccharin; or

 Children under 2 years of age should not receive the vaccine.